Smoking and risk of stroke

 Behavioral therapy

-• pharmacotherapy should be used as part of a comprehensive smoking cessation program that includes behavioral therapy and support groups to help address the psychological aspects of nicotine addiction
+• pharmacotherapy should be used as part of a comprehensive smoking cessation program that includes behavioral therapy and support groups to address the psychological aspects of nicotine addiction

 Pharmacotherapy